 - 30 Developer shall prepare a Construction Quality Management Plan (CQMP) that describes its - 31 policies, procedures, and staffing to manage construction quality in accordance with the - 32 requirements of this Section GP 110.07.2.1.3, TP Attachment 110-2, and the Contract - 33 Documents. - 34 Developer shall construct the Work in accordance with the RFC Submittal.
 Developer's CQMP - 35 must contain detailed procedures for Developer's QA/QC activities for construction activities. - 36 The CQMP must be consistent with the applicable procedures contained in the ADOT Materials - 37 Quality Assurance Program and the ADOT Construction Manual.
-Developer shall use the ADOT - 38 Materials Testing Manual when establishing sampling and testing procedures for - ob Materials resulting Method when establishing sampling and testing procedures for - 39 standardization and consistency with ADOT procedures.
+Developer shall use the ADOT - 38 Materials Testing Manual when establishing sampling and testing procedures for - 39 standardization and consistency with ADOT procedures.
 The CQMP must establish clear - 40 distinction between Developer's QC and the IQF's quality acceptance activities and persons - 41 performing them.
 The quality process must also allow for verification sampling, testing, and - 42 inspection by ADOT. - 43 Developer shall ensure that personnel with appropriate training and qualifications for each - 44 appropriate item of Work (items produced on and off the Site) perform inspections, reviews, and